 You may be able to transfer your deferred pension to another pension scheme.
 You need to contact your new pension provider to find out how to do this.

-Transfer value information will be provided (where applicable) within one month of receiving the CETV application form.
+Transfer value information will be provided (where applicable) within 3 weeks of receiving the CETV application form.

 - Pension scams and liberation

 Your pension is one of your most important savings and unfortunately this attracts criminals who want to acquire your hard-earned savings.
 The main hazards are:

 - Pension scams – where you are encouraged to transfer your pension savings to a fraudulent pension scheme or to move your pension into high risk investments.

 - Pension liberation – where you access your pension before age 55.
 Under normal circumstances, this is illegal and will lead to HM Revenue and Customs imposing a tax charge on you of at least 55% of the value of your pension pot.
 However, if you are suffering from ill health it may be possible to access your pension below age 55 with your current pension provider.

 Warning signs of scams